FabianFalck/personal_website/content/authors/admin/_index.md

 # News

+* Our follow-up paper on why U-Nets are a go-to inductive bias in score-based diffusion models and Multi-ResNets, a novel U-Net architecture, has been accepted at NeurIPS 2023.
+* I co-organised the [inaugural ELLIS RobustML workshop](https://sites.google.com/view/ellis-robust-ml-workshop/home) in Espoo, Finland.
+I really enjoyed the event with [fantastic speakers](https://sites.google.com/view/ellis-robust-ml-workshop/speakers-and-talks)!
+* Just finished my internship at Microsoft Research Cambridge!
+An incredible place, and a fantastic internship experience!
 * Our paper on U-Nets and hierarchical VAEs has been accepted at NeurIPS 2022 (oral).
 I'm really excited about this work with fantastic collaborators!
 * I received an Enrichment Award at [The Alan Turing Institute](https://www.turing.ac.uk/), the UK’s national institute for AI.
 Looking forward to spending part of my PhD studies in London!
-* In summer 2022, I will intern at Amazon Web Services AI Labs in Berlin, Germany, working with [Jan Gasthaus](https://www.amazon.science/author/jan-gasthaus) and [Richard Kurle](https://www.amazon.science/author/richard-kurle).
+* In summer 2022, I will intern at Amazon Web Services AI Labs in Berlin, Germany!
 * Our paper on [a theory extending propensity score matching via balancing scores](https://proceedings.mlr.press/v151/clivio22a/clivio22a.pdf) has been accepted at AISTATS 2022.
 * I'm delighted to serve as workflow chair for [ML4H 2021](https://ml4health.github.io/2021/) together with [Yuyin Zhou](https://yuyinzhou.github.io/), working on all things submissions.
 * Our paper on [multi-partition clustering of high-dimensional data through variational autoencoders with a structured prior](https://proceedings.neurips.cc/paper/2021/file/48cb136b65a69e8c2aa22913a0d91b2f-Paper.pdf) has been accepted at NeurIPS 2021.